spike-rabbit/element/docs/components/layout-navigation/split.md

 # Split

-The **Split** component enables the division of the content area in two or more distinct sections, with a draggable handlebar between them.
+The **split** component enables the division of the content area in two or more distinct sections, with a draggable handlebar between them.
 Parts can be resized, collapsed and expanded accordingly.